 Once instruction to recover the remains is received from the lead claimant Tribe, the contractor shall recover the funerary feature in its entirety.
 Under the supervision of an archaeological monitor, the disturbed overburden above the remains shall be mechanically removed in increments up to 5 cm above the top of the funerary feature (e.g., pit outline) to expedite recovery.
 The human remains shall be recovered by a bioarchaeologist/physical anthropologist or an archaeologist experienced with the recovery of human remains using only hand tools such as trowels and brushes.
+Only natural materials, such as wooden instruments, will be in contact with the human remains.
 Fill adjacent to the remains shall be screened through eighth-inch mesh.
-The remains shall be mapped and drawn (for records only), then carefully gathered and bundled in natural materials for escort and interim housing in a secured location at the consultant's laboratory.
-All associated funerary belongings shall be mapped in situ, recorded, and recovered with the interred individual(s).
+The human remains shall be mapped and drawn (for records only), then carefully gathered and bundled in natural materials for escort and interim housing in a secured location at the consultant's facility.
+All funerary belongings shall be mapped in situ, recorded, and recovered with the interred individual(s).

 If a cremation is encountered, the extent of the funerary feature shall be documented and mapped.
 The cremated remains shall be recovered in their sedimentary matrix, and the surrounding sediment shall be screened through eighth-inch mesh.
-Cremated remains and associated funerary objects, if any, shall be bundled as described above.
+Cremated remains and funerary objects, if any, shall be bundled as described above.
 If the cremated remains are encountered in association with an intact vessel, the vessel shall be recovered in its entirety, and the vessel matrix shall not be disturbed during documentation.
-Direct communication with the HPO, ASM, and Tribes shall be maintained on all issues involving human remains, associated funerary objects, sacred ceremonial objects, and objects of national or Tribal patrimony.
+Direct communication with the Tribes, ASM, and HPO shall be maintained on all issues involving human remains, funerary objects, sacred ceremonial objects, and objects of national or Tribal patrimony.